moin-oss/datadog-importer/README.md

 ### Config

 #### Global
-* `instance-id-tag`: The key of the tag in Datadog that is used to uniquely identify the unit represented by each input
+* `id-tag`: The key of the tag in Datadog that is used to uniquely identify the unit represented by each input
 * `metrics`: Comma separated list of metrics to fetch for each input.
 Each item in the list is the metric name in Datadog
 * `output-metric-names`: Comma separated list of metric names to use in the output.
 Each item in the list corresponds to the item in `metrics` at the same index.
 This allows users to rename metrics when subsequent stages expect different names than the ones used in Datadog
 * `tags`: Comma separated list of tags to add to each output.
 Each item is the key of a tag in Datadog.